Guide to Working with the PCO

-The regulations, along with the relevant Cabinet papers, are first submitted to LEG.
+The Legislative Instrument, along with the relevant Cabinet papers, is first submitted to LEG.
 (See the CabGuide for the procedure for submitting papers.)
-If LEG approves the regulations, they are referred to Cabinet.
-If Cabinet confirms LEG's approval, it sends the regulations to the Executive Council for the Governor-General's signature.
+If LEG approves the Legislative Instrument, it is referred to Cabinet.
+If Cabinet confirms LEG's approval, it sends the Legislative Instrument to the Executive Council for the Governor-General's signature.

 This process may be replaced by approval of the Cabinet Business Committee (CBC) in the event that the normal Cabinet process has been replaced by the CBC (as sometimes happens during a recess period).
 The Cabinet Office advises the PCO in advance if this is to happen.

-In exceptional circumstances, regulations may be sent direct to Cabinet (a step that requires the Prime Minister's approval).
+In exceptional circumstances, Legislative Instruments may be sent direct to Cabinet (a step that requires the Prime Minister's approval).

 The drafter arranges delivery of the following papers required by LEG and the Executive Council:

-- the signature copy of the regulations (the copy for the Governor-General to sign)
+- the signature copy of the Legislative Instrument (the copy for the Governor-General to sign)